Home » Biblical Meanings » Biblical Meaning Of The Month Of July

 • “For you were called to freedom, brothers.
 Only do not use your freedom as an opportunity for the flesh, but through love serve one another.”
 (Galatians 5:13)

-See Also: Biblical Meaning Of Blood In Dreams
+See Also: Biblical Meaning Of Buckler

 Modern Christian Observances in July